Composing your melody 1

 What to think about first…

-By the end of the next lesson we will have created an 8-bar phrase, made up of two 4-bar mini phrases.
-I’ve composed three 4-bar melodies below, and then I’ll choose one to develop.
-Hopefully these will give you some inspiration.
+By the end of the next lesson we’ll have created an 8-bar phrase, made up of two 4-bar mini phrases.
+Listen to the three example melodies below (we’ll develop one of them later on) .

 Which one did you like the most?
-They are all quite similar, because they fit in with my intentions which I wrote down above.
+They’re all quite similar, because they fit in with the intentions written earlier.
 I’ve decided to use melody #2 for my composition so I’ll develop this one in the next lesson.

 2. Establishing the key

-It’s really important that we establish the key in the first 4 bars.
-This helps the audience to feel secure when listening to the music.
-The following steps can help to keep the key of your melody clear:
+It’s important to establish the key in the first 4 bars.
+It helps the audience to feel secure when listening to the music.
+Use these steps to help keep the key of your melody clear:

 3. Using rhythm effectively